-The beginning of the Bernadine monastery in Radom go back to the second half of the 15th century, when the order was brought to Poland by king Casimir IV Jagiellonian.
-The site was designated in 1468, and was subsequently approved by the bishop of Cracow.
-Initially, the church and the monastery, built in one year, were wooden.
-Because it was outside the city walls, it took the form of a fortress surrounded by earth ramparts, which allowed to defend in the case of an enemy attack.
+The origins of the Bernardine friary in Radom date back to the second half of the 15th century, when the order was brought to Poland by King Casimir IV Jagiellon, and to Radom town on the initiative of starost Dominik Kazanowski.
+The site for construction was designated in 1468, and the following year it was approved by the Bishop of Kraków.
+Initially, the church and monastery, built within one or two years, were made of wood.
+Because the convent was located outside the town walls, the friary took the form of a defensive building, surrounded by ramparts, allowing for shelter in the event of an enemy attack.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.